Zzap!64: Commemorative issues

 In March 2002, a special "Issue 107" of Zzap!64 was published digitally in PDF format, later receiving a limited print run of 200 copies.
 Originally intended as a fan project based on a suggestion by journalist Cameron Davis in a Zzap!64 discussion forum, a number of ex-Newsfield writers later volunteered to join the project, including former editors Gordon Houghton, Robin Hogg and Paul Glancey.

-The special issue reflected the C64's continuing popularity in the 21st Century as a platform for retro gamers and hobbyists, with the majority of reviews focusing on recently released C64 games.
+The special issue reflected the C64's continuing popularity in the 21st century as a platform for retro gamers and hobbyists, with the majority of reviews focusing on recently released C64 games.
 The magazine's design was based on "classic era" Zzap!64, and the front cover was based on an illustration by former Newsfield artist Oli Frey, significantly revised by designer Craig Grannell.

 Another special issue of Zzap!64 was created in July 2005 to celebrate the magazine's twentieth anniversary.
 Dubbed The Def Tribute to Zzap!64, it was professionally printed and given away with issue 18 of Retro Gamer magazine.
 Although more celebratory and retrospective in design than issue 107, it nevertheless featured a great deal of new content, including a foreword and articles by former Newsfield director and Zzap!64 editor Roger Kean and new material from former editors Gary Penn and Chris Anderson.
 The front cover and centerfold featured rare illustrations by Oli Frey from his pre-Newsfield days.

+Fusion Retro Books licensed the rights to use the ZZAP! and Crash trademarks from Future Publishing, creating a series of Annuals funded through Kickstarter and published in time for Christmas.
+Roger Kean was involved in editing and compiling the issues alongside Chris Wilkins.
+The Annuals up to 2022 featured new and specially commissioned Oli Frey cover artwork.

+Fusion Retro Books then negotiated the transfer of the remaining Newsfield trademarks for future use.

+Since March 2021, a new bimonthly volume of Zzap!
+64 has been available through Patreon subscriptions.
+This is a 64-page A5 magazine, published bi-monthly by Fusion Retro Books.
+Original staff member Robin Hogg is part of the reviewing team, with artist Simon Butler contributing the regular Gallery section looking at artwork.
+The Technical Bit In The Middle now focuses on modern hardware and other upgrades for the computer, with a regular section dedicated to the MEGA65 computer.